RobertTLange/spinningup-workspace/01_D_Distributional_RL/dd_2019_Schaul.md

 # Author: Schaul et al (2019) (DeepMind)

 #### General Content:
 Ray interference is a phenomenon observed in (multi-objective) DRL when learning dynamics travel through a sequence of plateaus.
 This is caused by a coupling of learning and data generation arising due to on-policy rollouts.
 This constrains the agent to learn one thing at a time when parallelization is better.
-The authors derive a relationship to dynamical systems and show a relationship to saddle points,
+The authors derive a relationship to dynamical systems and show a relationship to saddle points.

 #### Key take-away for own work: